Thompson, North Dakota

 Thompson is a city in Grand Forks County, North Dakota, United States.
 It is part of the "Grand Forks, ND-MN Metropolitan Statistical Area" or "Greater Grand Forks".
 It is located on the border of Allendale and Walle townships, with Walle on the east and Allendale on the west.
 The population was 1,101 at the 2020 census.
 Thompson was founded in 1881.

 History

 The first residents of the town were businessmen who had come to support the needs of new settlers to the area.
 The town was first called Norton because the first buildings of the town were adjacent to land owned by George Norton.
 However, when the railroad came in 1881, the name caused an issue, since there was already a nearby town of Norton in Minnesota.

-Albert Thompson, co-owner of a general store with his brother Robert, was commissioned postmaster in January of 1881.
+Albert Thompson, co-owner of a general store with his brother Robert, was commissioned postmaster in January 1881.
 The name of the town was then changed to Thompson in honor of Albert Thompson.